AnyBody/tutorials/Scaling/lesson3.md

 If the morphing accuracy is sufficient for your task you can proceed with your modeling and stop at this step.
-However, for the purpose of this tutorial the desired accuracy have not been reached - some local features still do not match the target's ones, e.g. the lesser and the greater trochanter.
-The following steps explain how to capture more details and improved morphing for even better match.
+However, for the purpose of this tutorial, the desired accuracy has not been reached - some local features still do not match the target features, e.g. the lesser and the greater trochanter.
+The following steps explain how to capture more details and improve morphing for even better match.

 ## Incorporating landmark-based nonlinearities into the scaling function